-Give your present with plenty of reassurance (example: “Oh please, I had / looked after a baby.
+Give your present with plenty of reassurance.
+Example: “Oh please, I had (or looked after) a baby.
 I know how much work it involves.
 You just put your feet up and relax.
-I got this.”).
+I got this.”.

 Now, when I was the grateful recipient of this incredibly generous gift, I didn’t get any material thing – nothing but the feeling of being loved by the people around me (which is, of course, the absolute best!).

-This one, in particular, is a lovely item and really fast delivery. 🙂
+This one, in particular, is a lovely item with really fast delivery. 🙂

 2. Cooking Help

 Mind you, I love cooking from scratch.
 I’m no expert chef but something about making my own food makes me happy.
 I feel all “Martha Stewart”-like.